 How to Support New Models#

-How to Support a new Language Model#
+How to Support a New Language Model#

 To support a new model in SGLang, you only need to add a single file under the SGLang Models Directory.
 You can learn from existing model implementations and create a new file for your model.
 For most models, you should be able to find a similar model to start with (e.g., starting from Llama).
 Also refer how to port a Model from vLLM to SGLang

-How to Support a new Vision-Language model#
+How to Support a New Multimodal Large Language Model#

 Register your new model as multimodal: Extend